Informatievlaanderen/mdb-reader/README.md

 ### Build

 To build the library, first install the dependencies, then run `npm run build` for a single build or `npm run watch` for automatic rebuilds.
+There is a `postbuild` script that will run automatically after the build and does the conversion to CommonJS.

 ```sh
 npm install